Close

 Over three days, as I doodled everything from the Brighton Pavilion to the pier on the Unity 3D walls, I found that Brighton is a city of endless colour which, naturally, made it a dream to draw (even in black and white).

-Hyland London Doodle Map Mural
+Maylim London Doodle Map Mural

 From the gates of Buckingham Palace and the towers of Canary Wharf to the bustling St Pancras Station and the bumping Ministry of Sound nightclub, I was able to showcase all of London’s eccentricities in what was previously a blank wall.